davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 $$ p(y \mid \vec{x}) = p(y) \prod_{i=1}^{m} p(x_{i} \mid y) $$

-we get the final Naive Bayes model, which as consequence of the assumption above, doesn't capture dependencies between each input variables in $$\vec{x}$$.
+we get the final Naive Bayes model, which as a consequence of the assumption above, doesn't capture dependencies between each input variable in $$\vec{x}$$.

 ### __Trainning__

 Training in Naive Bayes is mainly done by counting features and classes.
 Note that the procedure described below needs to be done for every class $$y_{i}$$.

-To calculate the prior, we simple count how many samples in the training data fall into each class $y_{i}$ divided by the total number of samples:
+To calculate the prior, we simply count how many samples in the training data fall into each class $y_{i}$ divided by the total number of samples:

 $$p(y_{i}) = \frac{ N_{y_{i}} } {N} $$

-To calculate the likelihood estimate, we count the number of times feature $$w_{i}$$ appears among all features in all samples of class $$y_{i}$$:
+To calculate the likelihood estimate, we count the number of times a feature $$w_{i}$$ appears among all features in all samples of class $$y_{i}$$:

 $$ p(x_{i} \mid y_{i}) = \frac{\text{count}(x_{i},y_{i})} {  \sum\limits_{x_{i} \in X} \text{count}(x_{i},y_{i})}$$